gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Included plugin builds

-Co-developing a plugin by including its build in settings file was only possible for project plugins.
+Developing plugins as part of a composite build was so far only possible for project plugins.
-Settings plugins had to be developed in isolation, published to a binary repository and then consumed in a project.
+Settings plugins always had to be developed in isolation and published to a binary repository.

 This release introduces a new API in settings that allows using a settings plugin from an included build:
 ```